v4iv/theleakycauldronblog/src/pages/blog/use-serverless-lambda-api-gateway-for-binary-response.md

 ```

-And, now run it to test it and you should be done.
+Now run it, to test it and you should be done.